uidaholib/oral-history-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/nav-menu.html sections="About Context;Idaho Humanities Council;About the Collection" %}
+{% include feature/nav-menu.html sections="About Context;Idaho Humanities Council;About the Collection;Cover Image Attribution" %}

 ## About Context